Ransomware3301/C_graph_library/README.md

 # Available Functions

-The library is very flexible and has many built-in functions, organised in sections
+The library is very flexible and has many built-in functions, organised in sections.

 First, we have functions related to the structures of the graph, meaning that they are implemented to create, delete or modify data in graphs or even entire graphs
 These operate with both types of linked lists used in the code (i.e. graphs and edge lists)